Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 452,745 people, 166,242 houses or apartments, and a median cost of homes of $263,048, Virginia Beach real estate prices are well above average cost compared to national prices.
+With a population of 452,745, 166,242 total housing units (homes and apartments), and a median house value of $263,048, Virginia Beach real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Virginia Beach, accounting for 54.43% of the city's housing units.
 Other types of housing that are prevalent in Virginia Beach include row houses and other attached homes ( 20.80%), large apartment complexes or high rise apartments ( 17.70%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.97%).